 • An increase in your heating and cooling bills

-Leaks in your ducts can occur where the ducts are joined.
-Leaked air is wasted air.
+Leaks in your ducts occur where the ducts are joined.
+And as you can imagine, leaked air is wasted air.
 Your furnace or air conditioner has expended energy, that you pay for, to heat or cool the air.
-When that air does not make it to the desired locations in your home, your HVAC unit has to work twice as hard to make up for the energy lost—it’s essentially throwing away money.
+However, if that air does not make it to the desired locations in your home, your HVAC unit has to work twice as hard to make up for the energy lost—it’s essentially throwing away money.

 • A negative effect on your home’s indoor comfort